McDonald's CEO Thompson 'under siege' at home and abroad

 When the story broke, McDonald's China business had been rebounding from the double whammy of a food safety scare and a bird flu outbreak that crushed sales in 2013.

 McDonald's roughly 2,000 restaurants in China suffered meat shortages after it ended its relationship with OSI China.
-Executives from the chain's long-struggling Japanese unit, McDonald's Holdings Co Ltd (2702.T), who were forced to find alternate chicken McNugget supplies, said the scare sent sales down as much as 20 percent.
+Executives from the chain's long-struggling Japanese unit, McDonald's Holdings Co Ltd, who were forced to find alternate chicken McNugget supplies, said the scare sent sales down as much as 20 percent.

 RUSSIA CONCERN